City Navigation in the Wild: Exploring Emergent Navigation from Web-Scale Knowledge in MLLMs: Related Works

 \paragraph{MLLMs and Sequential Decision Making.}

-Recent advancements in prompting \cite{wei2022chain,yao2023tree,wang2022self,yao2024got,manas2024cot} have shown LLMs can exhibit sophisticated reasoning, and significantly improve performance on tasks requiring intermediate reasoning in static environment. \cite{yao2023react, shinn2023reflexion,gao2023pal} extend this further by enabling iterative planning through interactive feedback and reflection.
-Complementing these approaches, prompting-based planning methods \cite{wang2023promptagent,xu2023reprompting} illustrate how strategic prompt refinement can enhance task-specific planning performance.
+Recent advancements in prompting \cite{wei2022chain,yao2023tree,wang2022self,yao2024got,manas2024cot,wang2023promptagent} have shown LLMs can exhibit sophisticated reasoning, and significantly improve performance on tasks requiring intermediate reasoning in static environment. \cite{yao2023react, shinn2023reflexion,gao2023pal,agrawal2025gepa,xu2023reprompting} extend this further by iteratively planning through interactive feedback and reflection.
 In this work, we show that while these methods perform effectively in static contexts, they degrade significantly in sequential decision-making tasks that require methods to \emph{coax} the internal world knowledge.

 \paragraph{Instruction-based outdoor navigation.} Vision-and-Language Navigation (VLN) \cite{gu2022vision} addresses the challenge of jointly grounding linguistic instructions and visual perception in realistic environments.
-Prior works \cite{chen2019touchdown,schumann2021map2seq} introduced landmark-rich navigation dataset.
-Subsequent work \cite{schumann2022outdoor_generalization} demonstrated that agents trained on outdoor VLN tasks often fail to generalize to unseen urban regions, highlighting domain shift and data sparsity as major challenges. \cite{hermann2020learning} aligned textual instructions with visual observations in partially observable Street View environments, while \cite{mirowski2018learning} employed reinforcement learning to improve navigation robustness.
+Prior works \cite{chen2019touchdown,schumann2021map2seq,schumann2022outdoor_generalization} introduced landmark-rich navigation dataset. \cite{hermann2020learning} aligned textual instructions with visual observations in partially observable Street View environments, while \cite{mirowski2018learning} employed reinforcement learning to improve navigation robustness.
 More recent methods \cite{schumann2024velma, zeng2024perceive, xu2025flame, tian2024loc4plan} fine-tune MLLMs with city landmark–based instruction following, whereas \cite{li2024vlnvideo} leverages driving videos to provide dense visual supervision for route following.
 All prior approaches rely on explicit textual or landmark-based instructions and operate over short trajectories (typically under 350 m).
-In contrast, our dataset \ourmethodshort focuses on long-range navigation (average path length $\approx$ 2 km) and provides no auxiliary environmental information—only images at each intersection—requiring the model to infer spatial relations, coax it's internal world knowledge and plan trajectories.
+In contrast, our dataset \ourmethodshort focuses on long-range navigation (average path length $\approx$ 2 km) and provides no auxiliary environmental information—only images at each intersection—requiring the model to infer spatial relations, coax its internal world knowledge and plan trajectories.

 We model autonomous city navigation as a Partially Observable Markov Decision Process (POMDP) defined on an undirected graph \(G = (V, E)\), where \(V\) denotes intersections and \(E\) represents undirected street segments, each associated with a positive length \(\ell(e) > 0\) for \(e \in E\).